kaansenol5/this_game_lol/README.md

-note from 2025: i dont remember what this was. made it public.
+note from 2025: i dont remember what this was. made it public. it is incomplete and abandoned completely

 # Dependencies